 But you have your own process in mind.

 This is the inherent tension in the SaaS procurement world.
 Buyers want cut-and-dried, black-and-white information.
 Sellers want a sales cycle that moves forward on their terms — and that ends with you signing a contract.
 This is why SaaS tools do their best to hide enterprise pricing.

 Here’s the secret, though: There are ways for buyers to access the SaaS pricing information they need without getting sucked into sellers’ funnels.
 And, even better, there’s a silver lining to SaaS companies hiding their enterprise pricing: The hidden pricing means that they can and will be flexible with users who push for discounts and lower rates.

-In this post, we walk you through the 3 most common places that procurement professionals search for enterprise pricing information.
+In this post, we walk you through the 3 most common places where procurement professionals search for enterprise pricing information.
 Those 3 common places to search for enterprise pricing are:

 - SaaS Product Pricing Pages